solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 attacks could modify which index accounts are accessed from a later transaction.
 For this reason, we propose that any stored address is immutable and that index accounts themselves may not be removed.

+Additionally, a malicious actor could try to fork the chain immediately after a new index account is added to a block.
+If successful, they could add a different unexpected index account in the fork.
+In order to deter this attack, clients should wait for indexes to be finalized before using them in a transaction.
+Clients may also append integrity check instructions to the transaction which verify that the correct accounts are used.

 ### Denial of service